Tanzer boat banner

 The port bulkhead of my tanzer 22 has been removed.

 The space looks very large and empty now that the bulkhead has been removed.
 I've left the moulding up to keep the roof from caving in!
+I'm joking, but I want to avoid any distortion that would make it harder to replace the new bulkhead.

 Now I need some information.
 Can I get a chainplate from Tanzer Parts, or do I just go to a metal shop and have them make me a replacement?
 I would like to know what the funny little cut out in the side of the bulkhead is for.

 Since I hate slot screws with a passion, I will see if I can replace the original ones with Robertson head.
 It might be difficult since it looks like the originals were cut to fit.
-Maybe its not a standard size.
+Maybe it's not a standard size.

 Marking the bulkhead shape on meranti Plywood

-I carefully aligned the old bulkhead onto the Meranti Plywood.
-Its 12mm I think, It always feel a bit silly to order a 4 feet x 8 feet x12 mm. sheet of plywood.
+I carefully aligned the old bulkhead onto the Meranti Plywood. it's 12mm I think, It always feel a bit silly to order a 4 feet x 8 feet x12 mm. sheet of plywood.
 Talk about mixed up units.
 The outer edge that is covered by the moulding is the only non beveled edge except for the little cut out.
 Every other edge has a slight angle.
 The sides are not straight either.
 It looks like someone took a sander or a grinder to fit it in the original Tanzer shop.

 Marking the the screw holes on the bulkhead shape.